What does Linovator do?

 He came up with the idea after a party for his 3-year-old son.
 The child wanted one specific toy, but they ended up a room full of toys, some of which he would never play with.
 Michael saw this as a waste, and thought of a way to channel the desire friends and family have to show they care into something more purposeful.

 The solution he came up with is easy to use.
-You can transact with various currencies, and it’s completely free.
-This is a game changer compared to the banking system here, which can charge as much as $150 in fees—a month!
+You can transact in our currency for now, with others to follow in time, and it’s completely free.
+This is a game changer compared to the banking system here, which can charge as much as $15-50 in fees—a month!

 He’s in the process of adding a gamification component to the platform so that saving can actually be fun.